Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

 ## Performance Tables
 The mean average precisions (mAPs) under the standard intersection over union (IoU) thresholds are reported.
 For example, '@0.5' indicates the mAP score at the IoU threshold of 0.5.
-The AVG denotes the average mAP under the IoU thresholds from 0.1 to 0.7 (for THUMOS14) or from 0.5 to 0.95 with a step size of 0.05 (for ActivityNet both versions).
+The AVG denotes the average mAP under the IoU thresholds from 0.1 to 0.7 (for THUMOS14), from 0.1 to 0.5 (for FineGym), or from 0.5 to 0.95 with a step size of 0.05 (for ActivityNet both versions and FineAction).

 In addition, links to the implementations are attached with their framework specification if available. 'o-' and 'u-' indicate the official and the unofficial implementations, respectively.